 Can you see what we’ve done here?
 We’re using the तुम tum imperative of देना denaa - दो do.
 Notice that we start the sentence with मुझे mujhe - "to me".
 We’re literally saying "to me allow to speak" - which really means "allow me to speak".
 Does that make sense?
 Do you want to see some more examples?
 Well here goes…

 With thanks to the wonderful guys at Pixel Union we now have a stunningly beautiful new theme and layout!
-Be sure to check it out here and let me know what you think here (comments section) - but I sure hope you’ll love it as much as I do!
+Be sure to let me know what you think here (comments section) - but I sure hope you’ll love it as much as I do!

 As with any big change like this, there’s bound to be a few problems and glitches - so if you spot anything on the site that doesn’t look quite right then just let me know!